Wisdom, sleeping..

 The difference between a critical and a complacent person is the difference between a mind still open and an already closed one.

-A critical consciousness - with its intuitive movement, its common-sense judgements and its more orderly reasoning - tests itself and the world with no holds barred, always ready to question certainty, anew.
-The first instinctive move of critical awareness is not to be self-satisfied and sufficient, to resist complacency and sway, to differ, not to conform or be awed by authority.
+A critical consciousness - with its intuitive movement, its common-sense judgements and, afterwards, its more orderly reasoning - tests itself and the world with no holds barred, always ready to question certainty, anew.
+The first instinctive move of critical awareness is not to feel self-satisfied and sufficient, to resist complacency and sway, to differ, not to conform or be awed by authority.
 Realism, verification and method of argumentation trot behind as a necessary second move of convincing and justification, but do not make much critical difference without the initial spontaneous move of critical initiative.

 The critical thinker respects authority only on merit and accepts received knowledge and truth only after understanding it.

-Yes, it is great education to learn courses and read good books of critical thinking... provided you take time to transcend all the petty little rules and procedures, and include that general culture refinement into your spontaneous flow of commonsense judgement.
+Yes, it is great education to learn courses and read good books of critical thinking... provided you take time to transcend all the petty little rules and procedures, and include that general culture refinement into your spontaneous flow of common-sense judgement.

 To make this simple: critical thinking is in my view the one by which you have the courage, at any time needed, to draw a line and say, like one mortal living here and now: “Now I will judge for myself, with as little as I know, as reasonably as I can, and I will decide what is true for me and what not, what is good for me and what is bad, what I like and not, what I chose or reject, what to refrain from and what to do.”